How do I pay for my bus fare?

 - Visitors to Singapore can use the Singapore Tourist Pass, which offers all-day unlimited travel on MRT and LRT trains, and basic bus services.

 Adults, Children, Students, Senior Citizens, National Servicemen, Persons with Disabilities and Workfare Income Supplement recipients can use their respective concession cards to enjoy fare discounts.

 SimplyGo with Mastercard

-Starting from 4 April 2019, commuters will be able to use their Mastercard® credit or debit cards with contactless function to pay for their bus and train fares.
-There will be no need for upfront top-ups and your train and bus fares will be consolidated, processed and charged to your credit or debit card bill.
+Commuters can now pay for their bus and train fares with Mastercard® or Visa contactless credit and debit cards.
+There will be no need for upfront top-ups and your train and bus fares will be consolidated, processed and charged to your credit / debit card bill.

 How are bus fares calculated?

 Fares are charged based on the total distance travelled (regardless if it is on a bus or train).

 This integrated fare structure means there are no additional costs, like boarding charges for every trip.
 You have the flexibility to transfer to different buses or trains without incurring any fare penalty.